acehoss/rnsh/README.md

 `rnsh` is a utility written in Python that facilitates shell sessions over [Reticulum](https://reticulum.network) networks.
-It is based on the `rnx` utility that ships with Reticulum.
+It is based on the `rnx` utility that ships with Reticulum and aims to have provide a similar experience to SSH.

 `rnsh` is still a little raw; there are some things that are implemented badly, and many other things that haven't been